devarogundade/fleep/README.md

 - # Localization
-  Decentralized finance is a solution for all....
-We are redefining decentralized finance, bring it closer to many Africans in their local languages
+    Redefining decentralized finance, bring it closer to many Africans in their local languages.

 ## Ways To Earn
 - Provide Liquidity